* U.S. likely to announce tariffs on $200 bln in Chinese goods

 Beamish doubted whether the United States would slap 25 percent tariffs on $200 billion of Chinese imports, as the Trump administration has said it is considering, and the Wall Street Journal reported the tariff level would probably be about 10 percent.

-The greenback index slipped 0.2 percent at 94.725, having bounced from a low of 94.359 at the end of last week as Treasury yields rose.
+In currency markets, the dollar succumbed to some selling pressure, with the greenback index down 0.2 percent at 94.778, having bounced from a low of 94.359 at the end of last week as Treasury yields rose.

 Emerging market currencies were mostly weaker after a strong run last week following the Turkish central bank's decision to sharply raise interest rates to shore up confidence in the lira.

-The lira fell more than one percent to 6.2340 while Russia's rouble dropped 0.2 percent to 68.17 as the effect of a Russian central bank rate hike on Friday faded.
+The lira fell 1.1 percent to 6.2369 while Russia's rouble dropped 0.2 percent to 68.146 as the effect of the Russian central bank rate rise on Friday faded.

-Oil prices rebounded from earlier losses despite assurances from Washington that Saudi Arabia, Russia and the United States can raise output fast enough to offset falling supplies from Iran and elsewhere.
+Oil prices rebounded from earlier losses as supply concerns outweighed assurances from Washington that Saudi Arabia, Russia and the United States can raise output fast enough to offset falling supplies from Iran and elsewhere.

-Gold traded 0.28 percent higher at $1,197.51 an ounce , but was still some way from last week's top at $1,212.65.
-(Additional reporting by Helen Reid in LONDON, Divya Chowdhury in MUMBAI and Wayne Cole in SYDNEY Reporting by Tommy Reggiori Wilkes Editing by Janet Lawrence and Gareth Jones)
+Gold traded 0.28 percent higher at $1,196.26 an ounce , some way from last week's top at $1,212.65.
+(Additional reporting by Wayne Cole in SYDNEY Reporting by Tommy Reggiori Wilkes; Editing by Janet Lawrence)